I. Identity and contact details of the data controller

 1. Scope of the processing of personal data

-The data will not be associated with any data that may be collected or used in connection with the parallel use of authenticated Google services such as Gmail.
+The data is not associated with data that may be collected or used in connection with the parallel use of authenticated Google services such as Gmail.

 1. Purpose of data processing